python-cffi/cffi/doc/source/using.rst

 ``@ffi.def_extern()``.

 Each function from the cdef with ``extern "Python"`` turns into only one C function.
-You can redefine the attached Python function by calling ``@ffi.def_extern()`` again, but it changes the C logic to call the new Python function; the old Python function is not callable any more and the C function pointer itself is always the same.
+To support some corner cases, it is possible to redefine the attached Python function by calling ``@ffi.def_extern()`` again---but this is not recommended!
+Better write the Python function more flexibly in the first place.
+Calling ``@ffi.def_extern()`` again changes the C logic to call the new Python function; the old Python function is not callable any more and the C function pointer you get from ``lib.my_function`` is always the same.

 Extern "Python" and "void *" arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~